piappstudio/privacy_policies/GiftRegister.md

 ---

+## Google Authentication
+To use our app, you may be required to authenticate using your Google account.
+The OAuth authentication process allows us to verify your identity and ensure secure access to your Google Drive.

+### Data Access and Use
+Upon successful authentication, our app may upload files to your Google Drive as part of its functionality.
+The app only interacts with Google Drive to manage and upload files as specified by the app's features.
+We do not store or use your authentication details beyond what is necessary for accessing Google Drive.

+---

 ## Contact

 For further inquiries, regarding this privacy policy, you can contact the developer via email.
 Send an email to piappstudio@gmail.com